 Talidox Sets New Standards in Chemotherapy

-Since November 2018, Talidox is in use for the treatment of cancer patients in the context of a safety study (Phase I/IIa) conducted by the Swiss Group for Clinical Cancer Research (SAKK) in five Swiss hospitals.
-The goal of the safety study is to define the optimum dose of Talidox and investigate its toxicity profile and pharmacokinetics.
+In November 2018, Talidox was in use for the treatment of cancer patients in the context of a safety study (Phase I/IIa) conducted by the Swiss Group for Clinical Cancer Research (SAKK) in five Swiss hospitals.
+The goal of the safety study was to define the optimum dose of Talidox and investigate its toxicity profile and pharmacokinetics.
 According to the study protocol, 21 patients have been treated with Talidox in a first phase.
 With the submission of an amendment to Swissmedic in 2020 and the recruitment of nine additional patients, the clinical study was extended to 30 patients.
 Following a broad initial patient sample, new patients with breast and ovarian cancer and the recommended dose of 40mg/m2 were now included into the study, thereby enabling the investigation of the efficacy and tolerability of Talidox in these specific kinds of cancers.

 The study was conducted with patients with late stage cancers, who had already received multiple treatments, all of which could not stop tumour growth.
 To ensure patient safety, the study started with low dosages.
 The first patients therefore received only marginally therapeutic dosages of Talidox.
 Study dosages were successively increased, with one patient treated per dose group.
 Since no dosage limiting toxicity was observed up to the planned dosage of 40 mg/m2, an amendment was submitted for further dosage increase.
 The remaining study participants were treated with a dosage of 45 mg/m2.
 After treatment of 21 patients, an optimal benefit/side-effect profile was determined at a dosage of 40 mg/m2 and the treatment dose was defined accordingly.
 The effective treatment dose is therefore lower than the maximally administrable dose.
 Particularly pleasing, Talidox is more gentle to the patient than other compounds despite a higher dosage.

 The report on the first clinical study of SAKK concludes that treatment with Talidox leads to substantially less pronounced side effects than treatment with conventional chemotherapies.
 This includes side effects such as heart problems, hair loss, nausea, and vomiting.
 Talidox’ treatment side effects were furthermore all controllable and reversible.